charlesreid1-docker/pod-webhooks/docs/running.md

 ## The Docker Compose File

-The `docker-compose.yml` file contains everything needed to run the webhooks docker pod, which includes Captain Hook, and an nginx server to serve up static pages for each subdomain.
+The `docker-compose.yml` file contains everything needed to run the webhooks docker pod: a Captain Hook webhook server, and an nginx server to serve up static pages for each subdomain.

 Why use docker-compose instead of docker?